-The small and certified hiking provider Ipalan is based in the municipality of Alajeró.
-The small municipality of Alajeró is situated high in the mountains above the village of Playa Santiago and is a perfect starting point for hikes all over the island of La Gomera.
+The small and certified hiking provider “Ipalan” is based in the municipality of Alajeró.
+The small village of Alajeró is located high in the mountains above the village of Playa Santiago and is a perfect starting point for hikes over the whole island of La Gomera.

-Audreym, the owner, is a very experienced hiker and will tell you a lot about the history, culture and nature of the second smallest Canary Island.
-With her you are really in good hands.
-With her friendly and open-minded nature she makes it really easy for you and you feel well taken care of right from the beginning.
-Audrey attaches great importance to high quality hikes in small groups.
-However, she only speaks Spanish, English and French.
+Audrey is a very experienced hiker and tells you a lot of interesting facts about the history, culture and nature of the second smallest Canary Island.
+You're really in good hands with her.
+With her pleasant and open-minded manner, it makes it very easy and you feel in good hands from the beginning.
+Large hiking groups are searched in vain, Audrey attaches great importance to high-quality hikes in small groups.
+She speaks Spanish, English and French.

-The Valle Gran Rey based hiker Montemar would like to offer very individual hikes and island tours on La Gomera.
+The hiking provider “Montemar”, based in Valle Gran Rey, has set itself the goal of offering very individual hikes and island tours on La Gomera.

-"We want to differentiate ourselves from the local hikers by not offering standard programmes, but by responding individually to the wishes of our hikers," explains Brigitte Stricker, who has lived on La Gomera for 15 years and shares the ownership of Montemar with Volker Mohns.
-Together they lead their guests to the remotest corners of the island.
+"We want to make a conscious distinction from the local suppliers by not rewinding a program, but by responding individually to the wishes of our hiking guests," explains Brigitte Stricker, who has lived on La Gomera for 15 years and shares the ownership of “Montemar” with Volker Mohns .
+Together they lead their guests to the most remote corners of the island.